Broadcast Studio Design For Modern Media Needs

 [PDF Version]

-The distribution box needs to be sealed
+The outer casing of the three-level distribution box needs to be grounded

 [PDF Version]